 See you in CourseWork.

-The following expanded guidelines for creating People Pages on our new site have just been added to our Content Creation Guide.
 All Stanford Libraries' staff should read these guidelines and follow them when creating and editing their People Pages.

 What are People pages?